 I first spoke to a couple of experts from brands Playful Promises and Chantelle.
 Both offer bigger cup and dress sizes and know how to cater to people with larger breasts.
 They told me exactly what you need to look for when you're curvier and shopping for lingerie.
-Then I tapped the expert shopping advice from plus-size models Jada Sezer and Emma Breschi.
+Then I tapped the expert shopping advice from models Jada Sezer and Emma Breschi.
 Ready to find out more?
 Keep scrolling for their tips and shop our favourite pieces.

 1. Don't consider your curves as something to be covered up

-Anna Sampson, brand director of Playful Promises, which has collaborated with plus-size model Gabi Fresh, says that you should always go for whatever makes you feel comfortable: "Don't be afraid to show off your curves," she tells us.
-Sampson also said that lingerie doesn't have to be about covering up or shaping your body and that even if you do prefer fuller-coverage pieces, there are plenty of sexy options.
+Anna Sampson, brand director of Playful Promises, which has collaborated with plus-sized model Gabi Fresh, says that you should always go for whatever makes you feel comfortable: "Don't be afraid to show off your curves," she tells us.
+Sampson also said that lingerie doesn't have to be about covering up or shaping your body and that even if you do prefer fuller-coverage pieces, there are plenty of alluring options.
 "Also, remember that all bras are different—there is no 'correct' bra size, as bodies are so different, and breasts vary in shape (e.g., being full on top).
 If a bra style doesn't work for you, it's not that your body is wrong."

 2. Find somewhere that can offer you a good fitting service